PlasmaPhysicsUdeC/Vlasova.jl/docs/src/basic_concepts.md

 which will evolve `plasma` until time `final_time` using steps `dt`.

 However, there are many orders which can be passed to Vlasova to change the way it works.
-For example, one may want to save the results to disk, or use checkponts to backup the data every some percent accomplished of the integration.
-All this features may be found in the section [`Default behavior`](@ref).
+For example, one may want to save the results to disk, or use checkpoints to backup the data every some percent accomplished of the integration.
+All this features may be found in the section [Default behavior](@ref).